The Physiology of Intoxicated Driving: Vision, Motor Skills & Reaction TimeUpdated Dec. 25, 2020

 The answer is: there is NO safe amount.

-People assume that any amount of alcohol which leaves them under the legal BAC limit of 0.08% must be safe, because it is legal.
+People assume that any amount of alcohol that leaves them under the legal BAC limit of 0.08% must be safe, because it is legal.
 This could not be further from the truth.
 We know that two people with the same blood alcohol concentration can experience totally different levels of intoxication.
-Plus, impairment from alcohol intoxication starts just minutes after your first sip of your first drink.
-There is research to suggest that alcohol effects a person’s behavior even before it reaches their brain!
+Plus, impairment from alcohol intoxication starts just minutes after the first sip of your first drink.
+There is research to suggest that alcohol affects a person’s behavior even before it reaches their brain!

 When under the influence of any amount of alcohol, people are known to behave differently and make different choices.
 Depending on the situation, you may become more aggressive, reckless, spontaneous or sloppy.
 Even if your vision and motor skills appear to be unaffected, driving while experiencing these behavioral changes would be an extremely bad idea.